How to avoid a refurb when buying a used iPhone

 Is that iPhone new or refurbished?

-Thankfully, there is an easy way to check the status of an iPhone (or an iPad ($669.00 at Apple)) to determine if it's new, refurbished or a replacement model.
+Thankfully, there is an easy way to check the status of an iPhone (or an iPad ($291.38 at Amazon.com)) to determine if it's new, refurbished or a replacement model.
 There's also a fourth category for models that have been personalized with Apple's engraving service.

 To check the status of an iPhone, go to Settings > General > About and take a look at the line for Model.
 More specifically, take a look at the first letter of the Model number.
 Here's your key: